saswatds/cortec/README.md

   });
 ```

-2. Then create the `config/default.yml` file with the following content.
+Step 2: Create the `config/default.yml` file with the following content.

 ```yaml
 server: